 Batch Processing Existing Images in Bulk

 There are good plugins for automatically processing images across your website such as WP Smush and Imagify.
 My favourite is from the guys at Shortpixel – https://shortpixel.com.
-The default installation has limits on how many images that can be processed per month, so I buy a 50,000 Image Plan for $30 – you can also run the plugin on multiple sites and share that 50k image allocation across them!
+The default installation has limits on how many images that can be processed per month.
+Therefore I buy a 50,000 Image Plan for $30.
+You can also run the plugin on multiple sites and share that 50k image allocation across them!

 Shortpixel makes short work of getting your image library under control!